Documentation Index

 | CLI | curl -sSL .../install.sh | sh | Terminal tool wrapping the full API.
 Install: curl -sSL https://raw.githubusercontent.com/coinpaprika/dexpaprika-cli/main/install.sh | sh |

-dexpaprika-cli) wraps every endpoint into simple commands with --output json --raw for scripting.
+All examples use curl, but any HTTP client works.
+The CLI (dexpaprika-cli) wraps every endpoint into simple commands with --output json --raw for scripting.
 REST responses are JSON.
 Streaming responses are Server-Sent Events.

 Core concepts

-Network IDs are lowercase chain identifiers:ethereum, solana, bsc, arbitrum, base, polygon, optimism, avalanche, etc. Get the full list from GET /networks.
+Network IDs are lowercase chain identifiers: ethereum, solana, bsc, arbitrum, base, polygon, optimism, avalanche, etc. Get the full list from GET /networks.

 Token addresses are the on-chain contract addresses (e.g., 0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2 for WETH on Ethereum, So11111111111111111111111111111111111111112 for SOL on Solana).